How to fix the “Startup Disk Full” error on your Mac

 How to delete cache in Firefox:

-But there is an easier and time-saving alternative to clear browser cache — CleanMyMac X. Simply go to the System Junk module, click Scan, and then Review Details.
-Then, click User Cache Files and click Clean.
-Done!
+But there is an easier alternative to clearing the browser cache — CleanMyMac.
+Simply go to the Cleanup in the sidebar, click Scan, and then Review All Junk.
+Then, click User Cache Files and clean it up!

 6. Clear System Data storage